kristianp335/ScottishPowerLiferay/replit.md

 - Authentic Scottish Power and Trustpilot logos with generated placeholder images for protected assets
 - Complete deployment documentation

 **Note**: Client extensions are stored separately in the `client-extensions/` directory and deployed using Liferay's client extension deployment methods.
-The CSS client extension is configured as `globalCSS` type for site-wide styling.
+Both CSS and JavaScript extensions are configured as global types (`globalCSS` and `globalJS`) for site-wide availability.
+Each extension includes proper `assemble` blocks for correct file packaging.